Chuck E. Cheese in the Galaxy 5000

 Chuck E. Cheese in the Galaxy 5000 is a 1999 American direct-to-video film that features the mascot characters from the Chuck E. Cheese chain of family entertainment centers.
-It was released on October 5, 1999 in Chuck E. Cheese locations and also sold at Target stores.
+It was released on October 5, 1999, in Chuck E. Cheese locations and also sold at Target stores.
 The plot is that a boy named Charlie Rockit needs $50,000 to fix his aunt and uncle's tractor engine, so Chuck E. Cheese and his friends go to the Galaxy 5000 to win it in a race.
-The distribution company, FUNimation Entertainment, would go on nearly three decades later to become Crunchyroll, one of the biggest anime streaming services.

 Plot

 The film stars Chuck E. Cheese and his friends, Helen Henny, Jasper T. Jowls, Mr. Munch and Chef Pasqually.

 During a day at Pasqually's diner, Chuck E. is visited by his friend Charlie Rockit, whose aunt and uncle are in danger of losing their farm because they need $50,000 to replace their broken tractor.
 To Pasqually's suggestion, Chuck E. decides to raise the money by racing in an intergalactic race called the Galaxy 5000 on the Planet Orion, where the grand prize is the exact amount of money needed.

 Using Pasqually's Awesome Adventure Machine, Chuck E., Helen, Jasper, Munch, and Charlie teleport to Planet Orion where Chuck E. is presented a run-down spacecraft called the Songbird, which gets fixed and tuned-up with the help of Pasqually's old co-pilot and mechanic, Flapjack.
 Among the racers are the X-Pilots Peter and Ivan, the race's champions who want nothing to do with them and are suspected of cheating, and a woman named Astrid whom Chuck E. falls in love with, making Helen jealous and left out.
 In the qualifying round, the X-Pilots inhale an energy-boosting substance called Zoom Gas before achieving a speed of Vega-2 which leaves the Songbird in the dust; when Chuck E. attempts at it, he loses control at the final stretch through Dead Man's Canyon, and the team ends up finishing last.
 Later during Chuck E. and Astrid's date at the Soda Shop, Helen shows up with the X-Pilots alongside her, making it look like she has betrayed him as they mock his loss, not knowing she was really going undercover to expose their cheating.
 Helen is then brought to the X-Pilots' captain Dr. Zoom, who reveals the X-Pilots have cheated every year by using the Zoom Gas to help them see better while achieving Vega-2 speeds, which is produced by juicifying captive chickens, and locks up Helen as his mass-producing victim.